-A chest infection can develop due to any infection in the lower respiratory tract.
-This includes infections in the airways, including the windpipe and bronchi, which are the main air passages into the lungs.
+A chest infection can develop due to an infection in the lower respiratory tract.
+This includes infections in the airways, including the windpipe and bronchi.
+Medical treatments and at-home remedies may help.

 Most chest infections are mild and do not require any prescription medical treatment.
 However, some chest infections can be serious and require more extensive medical care.